Lesja Municipality: Coat of arms

 The coat of arms was granted on 23 January 1987.
 The official blazon is "Per fess argent and azure, a pile issuant from the base" (På sølv grunn blå skjoldfot med spiss oppover).
-This means the arms have a horizontal division line with a triangle pointing up from the line.
-The field (background) has a tincture of argent on the upper part which means it is colored white most of the time, but if it is made out of metal, then silver is used.
-The lower part has a blue color.
+This means the arms have are divided with a line that is horizontal with a triangle point upwards in the middle.
+The field (background) below the line has a tincture of blue.
+Above the line, the field has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design is meant to represent the spire of Lesja Church, which sits on a hill and its roof line and spire are visible from far away.
 The arms were designed by Einar H. Skjervold.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Lesja.
+The Church of Norway has one parish (sokn) within Lesja Municipality.
 It is part of the Nord-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.

 Geography

+Lesja Municipality is located in the northwestern edge of Innlandet county.
+It is bordered in the north by Molde Municipality and Sunndal Municipality (in Møre og Romsdal county) and Oppdal Municipality (in Trøndelag county).
+It is bordered to the east by Dovre Municipality; in the south by Vågå Municipality and Lom Municipality; in the southwest by Skjåk Municipality; and to the west by Rauma Municipality.

 Lesja is highly mountainous, and lies on the east–west watershed, with the lake Lesjaskogsvatnet draining both west to the Rauma river and east to the Gudbrandsdalslågen river.
-The largest part (82%) of the municipal area is over 900 m above sea level, with the highest mountain peaks reaching above an elevation of 2000 m in the northeast.
+The largest part (82%) of the municipal area is over 900 m above sea level, with many mountain peaks reaching above an elevation of 2000 m in the northeast.
+The highest point in the municipality is the 2205.6 m tall mountain Storstyggesvånåtinden.

 The most populated areas lie between 500 and 650 m along the Gudbrandsdalslågen river and highway E136.
 Abundant summer farms (seter or sæter) are situated close to the treeline, both in the main valley and its tributaries.
 The summer farms were of major importance for farming until recently, but today only few are used in the traditional way, and mainly as grounds for grazing dairy cattle and sheep.
 More than 400 lakes are situated within the municipality, mainly above treeline, including the lake Aursjøen.
 The Norwegian trout is common both in lakes and rivers, even in lakes above 1500 m above sea level.
 The landscape is hummocky in general, and owes its appearance mainly to erosion by the Scandinavian Ice Sheet during the last glacial period.

 Dovrefjell-Sunndalsfjella National Park

 Dovrefjell-Sunndalsfjella National Park was founded in 2002 and encompasses part of the former Dovre National Park area, as founded in 1974.
-It is 1693 km2 encompassing areas in Lesja and Dovre in Innlandet as well as areas in Trøndelag and Møre og Romsdal.
+It is 1693 km2 encompassing areas in Lesja Municipality and Dovre Municipality in Innlandet as well as areas in Trøndelag and Møre og Romsdal.
 It includes the Dovrefjell mountain range.